 A particularly traumatic episode that left its mark on the collective memory of the Jewish community was known as the Twenty Classes (Yirmi Kur’a Nafıa Askerleri).
-After the outbreak of the Second World War, the Turkish leadership became increasingly concerned about the possible involvement of the minorities in the country in espionage and sabotage operations.
-As the Axis forces neared the country’s western borders toward the end of 1940, the suspicious attitude toward the minorities reached new heights.
+After the outbreak of the Second World War, the Turkish leadership became increasingly concerned about the possible involvement of the country’s minorities in espionage and sabotage operations.
+As the Axis forces neared the country’s western borders toward the end of 1940, suspicion toward the minorities reached new heights.
 Over several days at the end of April 1941, all the non-Muslim men who had been stationed in work battalions were suddenly taken from their homes, in an operation that was carefully planned by the state and implemented secretly.
 A key feature of the campaign was that it was applied solely to non-Muslim citizens.
 According to some testimonies, even non-Muslim candidates for enlistment who were hospitalized at the time in psychiatric institutions were taken to the military.
 The conscripts seized in the Twenty Classes campaign were released in July 1942.
-This was a period of great anxiety for the Jews of Turkey, who feared that the state could send them to a similar fate to that experienced by the Jews of Europe under the Nazis during the same period.
+This was a period of great anxiety for the Jews of Turkey, who feared that the state would send them to a similar fate to that experienced by the Jews of Europe under the Nazis during the same period.

 After the end of the Second World War, the single-party system that had dominated Turkey since 1923 began to change.
-Turkey aligned itself with the United States and the Western bloc, and embarked on a new, multi-party-political order.
-The process of democratization during this period included a measure of liberalization in the policy toward the minorities.
-In a speech broadcast live on radio in the spring of 1947, Prime Minister İsmet İnönü declared that members of the minority groups would henceforth be able to serve as reserve officers and would also be permitted to hold weapons.
+Turkey aligned itself with the United States and the Western bloc, embarking on a new, multi-party political order.
+The process of democratization during this period included a measure of liberalization in Turkish policy toward minorities.
+In a speech broadcast live on radio in the spring of 1947, Prime Minister İsmet İnönü declared that members of minority groups would henceforth be able to serve as reserve officers and be permitted to hold weapons.

-The businessman İshak Alaton, a member of the Jewish community of Istanbul who later became one of the wealthiest individuals in Turkey, was one of the first conscripts from the minorities who held a weapon and served as a reserve officer.
+The businessman İshak Alaton, a member of the Jewish community of Istanbul who later became one of the wealthiest individuals in Turkey, was one of the first minority conscripts to hold a weapon and ultimately serve as a reserve officer.
 In his autobiography, Alaton attributed the relative liberalization to American pressure:

 In September 1947, I was 20 years old.
 I needed to do my military service.
 I wanted this obstacle to be out of the way so I could start building a future for myself.
 Something very important took place that summer.
 Under pressure from the Americans, the parliament in Ankara introduced an important law, which said: “All citizens will be treated equally.”
-This provision was, in fact, already stated in the Treaty of Lausanne, but it wasn't being implemented.
+This provision was, in fact, already stated in the Treaty of Lausanne, but it wasn’t being implemented.
 From this time onward, non-Muslims had the right to become reserve officers...
 After the law had been adopted, my father urged me to take action.
 “Look, this is your chance, now you, too, can become an officer.”

-After the Democratic Party came to power in 1950, the Jewish community in Turkey, along with the other minority groups, began to feel more relaxed.
-The ruling party adopted a populist approach and sought to demonstrate a greater measure of freedom in all areas of life.
-In terms of the policy on the placement of non-Muslims in the military, however, the pace of liberalization was slow and cautious.
-A report sent by the British embassy in Ankara to the Foreign Office on June 3, 1952 described the attitude toward the minorities in the military in the following terms:
+After the Democratic Party came to power in Turkey in 1950, the Jewish community in Turkey began to feel more relaxed, as did the country’s other minority groups.
+The ruling party adopted a populist approach and sought to institute a greater measure of freedom in all areas of life.
+With regard to policy on the role of non-Muslims in the military, however, the pace of liberalization was slow and cautious.
+A report sent by the British embassy in Ankara to the Foreign Office on June 3, 1952 described the Turkish attitude toward minorities in the military in the following terms: